singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/numbers.png" height="240" /></p>

 **Rationale for the Design.** A design similar to older mobile phones with a T9 keypad is used as inspiration for this device.
 Familiarity with using these mobile phones for typing text messages will make it easy for the user to adapt to it.
 In addition to the T9 keypad, a button in the shape of a circle (representing the Morse `dit`) and another button in the shape of a rectangle (for `dah`) are used to make it intuitive.
+The objective of this device is to teach a person how to use and understand Morse Code which in itself is challenging.
+Hence, the device is built in a way that every user feels a sense of familiarity associated with it.

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/design.png" height="240" /></p>